Keira Walsh: Early years

 Keira Fae Walsh was born on 8 April 1997 in Rochdale to Peter and Tracy Walsh, and was raised by the Pennines in Syke, a rural suburb of the town.
 Here she practised football with her father on the field across from their house from about the age of five.
-She played for local side Pearson Juniors under-7s, and then Samba Stars – both coached by the father of her primary school best friend, who initially took her along – until she turned eleven.
+She played for local boys' teams Pearson Juniors under-7s, and then Samba Stars – both coached by the father of her primary school best friend, who initially took her along – until she turned eleven.

-Walsh attended Haslingden High School and Bacup and Rawtenstall Grammar School Sixth Form, both in Rossendale; after the Lionesses won the 2022 Euro, local bus company Rosso, which runs between Rochdale and Rossendale, named a bus after Walsh.
-Haslingden High School had girls' football teams in the first few year groups, which Walsh played for, reaching a national final.
+Walsh attended Haslingden High School and Bacup and Rawtenstall Grammar School Sixth Form, both in Rossendale; Haslingden High School had girls' football teams in the first few year groups, in which Walsh played.
 She joined Manchester City, the team she and her family support, in July 2014, when she was seventeen; City sent her to St Bede's College in Manchester to finish her A-Levels while she trained and played with them.
 Future teammate Georgia Stanway would also attend St Bede's.

-Though a dedicated Manchester City fan, having had pet fish named after Shaun Goater and Nicolas Anelka, Walsh was inspired as a child by Spanish football, in part due to having family in Spain and often playing in the country when visiting them, and because her father encouraged her to watch Barcelona play.
+A dedicated Manchester City fan, Walsh was inspired as a child by Spanish football, in part due to having family in Spain and often playing in the country when visiting them, and because her father encouraged her to watch Barcelona play.
 She also briefly supported Arsenal, due to being a fan of Cesc Fàbregas, until she saw David Silva, her favourite player, with City.

 In 2008, aged eleven, Walsh was named Greater Manchester Young Sports Person of the Year.
-She was ranked number 1 in the county in under-13 badminton between 2007 and 2009, having taken up the sport aged nine and representing Rochdale in it.
-She also played cricket for Lancashire, represented Rochdale in swimming and netball, and played football at the Blackburn Rovers Girls' Centre of Excellence.
-Walsh played for Lancashire in the 2013 English Schools' Football Association County Cup; eleven members of this Lancashire squad came from Blackburn Rovers.
-Following the 2022 Euro win, Walsh received the freedom of the borough of Rochdale.
+The award was principally for her achievements in badminton: she was ranked number 1 in the county in under-13 badminton between 2007 and 2009, having taken up the sport aged nine and representing Rochdale in it.
+She described it as her "second sport" and as of 2022 still played badminton in football's off-season "as a way of keeping fit".
+She took part in a variety of youth level sports in 2008, including playing cricket for Lancashire and football with the Blackburn Rovers Girls' Centre of Excellence.
+Walsh was one of eleven Blackburn Rovers players in the 2013 Lancashire Schoolgirls football team, a team she represented in 2012 and 2013 for the Northern Counties Championship and English Schools' Football Association (ESFA) County Cup.
+In both years they won the Northern Championship and were runner-up in the ESFA Cup.